sigstore/sigstore-go/docs/pypi-attestation-verification.md

 ## Disclaimer

 This is an example of how to use the `sigstore-go` library to verify PyPI attestations and is not intended to replace [`pypi-attestations`](https://github.com/pypi/pypi-attestations) and/or be reused in production.
-The `sigstore-go` library is still in development and is subject to change.

 ## Overview